JulianAlonso/JulianAlonso.github.io/_posts/2020/2020-04-18-ios-at-scale-step0-introduction.md

 To archieve this, we're going to take a project, refactor it step by step, showing up how a couple of new tools and new approaches that could help us to reduce complexity, avoid git conflicts, write less code, be cleaner, faster and of course, improve the code testability.

-Also I'm going to introcue a little concepts of functional programming, trying to make us lose the fear about [FPP](https://www.geeksforgeeks.org/functional-programming-paradigm/), and how these modern approaches could make our more composible and flexible.
+Also I'm going to introcue a little concepts of functional programming, trying to make us lose the fear about [FPP](https://www.geeksforgeeks.org/functional-programming-paradigm/), and how these modern approaches could make our more composable and flexible.

 To do this, I'm going to try avoid the usage of many external libraries as I can, explaining on every point what I'm doing and why, and why I guess it's a good choice to scale a project.
 This not only may help you on big projects, but also may help on projects with one or two developers.
 Remember that always is a good option keep your project and code as Simple as posible.